-This drawing workshop will explore transition spaces of urban Berlin and experiment with drawing in an open and interpretive manner.
-The emphasis will be put on practical artistic work in combination with critical discourses.
+This drawing workshop will explore transition spaces of urban Berlin and experiment with the drawing process in an open and interpretive manner.
+The emphasis will be put on practical artistic work in combination with

-During the introduction, we will exchange various ideas on transit spaces and drawing process.
-Transitions between in- and outside, between here and there, in the actual urban world and mental space where interspace, movements, traces, borders, and its exceedances matter.
-We will then in mutual exchange choose the way we want to deal with the subject and which places to work with.
+During the introduction we will exchange various ideas on transit spaces and drawing process.
+Transitions between in- and outside, between here and there, in the actual urban world and mental space – where interspace, movements, traces, boarders and its exceedances matter.
+We will then in mutual exchange agree on the way we want to deal with the subject and which places to work with.

-Starting with the Berlin University of the Arts itself, we will explore the city and the urban space.
-We will begin our exploration in the neighborhood and expand it day by day in our search for spaces of transition.
+From our starting point at the Berlin University of the Arts we will explore the city and the urban space.
+We will begin in the neighborhood and expand the circle day by day in our search for spaces of transition.

-The working phases will be combined with studio visits of Berlin-based artists and/or exhibitions.
+The working periods will be combined with studio visits of Berlin based artists and/or exhibition visits.

-This course is suitable for people with an artistic background in Fine Arts, Architecture, Design, Visual Communication or even Dance, and for people who are generally interested in experimenting with different drawing techniques.
+This course is suitable for people with artistic backgrounds in Fine Arts, Architecture, Design, Visual Communication or even Dance and for people who are generally interested in experimenting with different drawing techniques.